 If you think taking them second is the way to go, remember that there will be no naps that day.
 Let the full implications of that statement settle in before you make your decision.
 Consider also that whatever festivities you have in mind will have to follow their earlier predecessor.
 While your little bundles of joy may not be able to fully and adeptly make comparisons, keep your self and your own sanity in mind as you field questions that start with ‘well how come you’re not” followed by any number of innocent queries.
 Is this is a box you want to unwrap at Grandma’s house?

 Concede.
-If the picture of sugarplum meltdowns sounds a bit much for you this year, there is the option to concede.
+If the picture of sugarplum meltdowns sounds a bit much for you during these holidays after a divorce, there is the option to concede.
 Concede the holiday completely to the ex in the name of peace and tranquility for your children.
 Allow them a full day of relaxation and enjoyment and allow them to just be where they are.
 No schedule, no split day.
 Just presence.
-The tradeoff for conceding an entire holiday is that they really do grow up so fast.
+The trade off for conceding an entire holiday is that they really do grow up so fast.
 Phrases like, “No that was the one we spent with Mom, not you.” will happen.
 While this may be par for the course when the ex lives in another city or state, it may be very difficult to spend a holiday in the same zip code as your children and know that you won’t get to see their smiling faces.
 Which leads me to our third option.
 Dust off your tutu and get ready to declare it so.